 Career Specialties for Petroleum Engineers:

-- Before, during, and after a drilling project, the well-log analyst is responsible for obtaining core samples and analyzing them for potential.
+Before, during, and after a drilling project, the well-log analyst is responsible for obtaining core samples and analyzing them for potential.
 Analysts must use sophisticated equipment, such as electronic, nuclear, and acoustic tools.
-They rely on their talents to interpret the data from these systems into meaningful recommendations.
+They rely on their talents to meaningfully interpret the data from these systems.

 Several other careers can blossom out of a petroleum engineering degree.
 Petroleum engineers who have obtained a certain level of competence and respect in the industry can move on to consulting for several companies instead of working for just one.
 Some professionals might also decide to develop their own companies or obtain an advanced degree to move into an academic career.

 In an effort to promote the industry and protect the public welfare, the Society of Petroleum Engineers has been heavily involved in establishing standards for minimum competency requirements.
 Engineers who are at different career levels can use the standards established by the SPE to guide their development.